South West Blue Ground Beetle Project

 Blue Ground Beetle (Carabus intricatus) hibernation cell © Laura Larkin Blue Ground Beetle (Carabus intricatus) hibernation cell © Laura Larkin

-The South West Blue Ground Beetle Project (Species Recovery Project) is generously funded by Natural England and has been made possible because of the ongoing support from Papillon Gin, who kindly donate £2 from every bottle of their award-winning Carabus Gin towards helping the Blue Ground Beetle on Dartmoor.
+The South West Blue Ground Beetle Project (Species Recovery Project) is generously funded by Natural England and received support from Papillon Gin, who kindly donated £2 from every bottle of their award-winning Carabus Gin towards helping the Blue Ground Beetle on Dartmoor.